orchidsoftware/orchid.software/docs/en/docs/charts.md

 }
 ```

 By creating and setting up a visual representation of the class, we can use it in the future.

-## Usage

-Before using chart, we need to prepare the data we want to display.
+But before using chart, we need to prepare the data we want to display.
 To do this, let's set the `query` value of the screen:

 ```php